dumbo25/newt/README.md

 # Newt (Open Source Micro SD Card Image Duplicator)

-Newt provides a GUI to assist in cloning multiple MicroSD cards from one .img file.
+Newt clones multiple MicroSD cards from one .img file.

-A Raspberry Pi connects to a powered USB 3.0 HUB.
+A Raspberry Pi (RPi) runs a webservber.
+The RPi connects to a powered USB 3.0 HUB.
+A user opens a browser and connects to the RPi's webserver to clone the image.

-This fork of OSID is designed for an 8GB Raspberry Pi 4 running Raspberry Pi OS.
+Newt runs on an 8GB Raspberry Pi 4 running Raspberry Pi OS.

 ## Required Hardware
-- 8GB Raspberry Pi 4
+- 8GB Raspberry Pi 4 with Case and Power Adapter
-- 64GB MicroSD Card
+- 64GB Class 10, Ultra MicroSD Card with Raspberry Pi OS
-- Powered USB 3.0 hub (10 ports)
+- Powered USB 3.0 hub (10 ports) wiht power cord and USB cable
 - MicroSD card USB 3.0 readers (10 total)
+- 1-10 16GB or 32GB Class 10, Ultra MicroSD cards

 ## Installation
 Newt can run on the Raspberry Pi OS Desktop or it can be run headless from another server on a home LAN.

 These directions assume a Raspberry Pi is properly setup and running Raspberry Pi OS and the goal is to run the MicroSD Card duplicator as a networked device on a home LAN.

-install.sh installs all the required software, makes any needed directories and sets any needed permissions.
+install.sh installs all the required software, makes any needed directories and sets any needed permissions. install.sh is a generic installer and relies on install.cfg to set up newt correctly.

 * Step 1.
 Open a terminal window
 * Step 2.
 From the terminal window, ssh into a Raspberry Pi 4 running Raspberry PI OS.
 * Step 3.
-Download and run newt's install.sh script
+Download and run newt's install.sh script and configuration file

 ```
 wget https://raw.githubusercontent.com/dumbo25/newt/master/install.sh